 Software and databases

-The files shown below are © Miguel Á. Carreira-Perpiñán unless explicitly stated otherwise.
+Unless stated otherwise, the files shown below are © Miguel Á. Carreira-Perpiñán.
 They are free for non-commercial use.
 I make them available in the hope that they will be useful, but without any warranty.

 For implementations of my own algorithms, see my publications page.